-This concept spawned from the idea that many kids will disassemble things as an attempt to understand how they work.
-To test this hypothesis we built a ‘Bee’ that was constructed of mini modules that can be taken apart and put back together in a different order to make a new object.
-For this iteration the Bee’s eyes light up when you touched its wings.
+This concept spawned from the idea that many kids will disassemble things in an attempt to understand how they work.
+To test this hypothesis we built a ‘Bee’ that was constructed of mini-modules that can be taken apart and put back together in a different order to make a new object.
+For this iteration, the Bee’s eyes light up when you touched its wings.

 Out of The Box